Bluebaritone21/SICP-Snap-/chap-1.md

 Despite its inception as a mod of Scratch, Snap<i>!</i> is its own language.
 Modern Snap<i>!</i> was rewritten from the ground up.
 Snap<i>!</i> is maintained almost exclusively by Jens Mönig, with the cloud storage systems maintained by a small team and paid for by him.
 Snap<i>!</i> was designed to provide symbol-manipulating capabilities for attacking programming problems such as the symbolic differentiation and integration of algebraic expressions.
 It included for this purpose new first-class lists and blocks, which set it apart from most other block-based languages.

 If Snap<i>!</i> is not a mainstream language, why are we using it as the framework for our discussion of programming?
 Because the language possesses unique features that make it an excellent medium for studying important programming constructs and data structures and for relating them to the linguistic features that support them.
 The most significant of these features is the fact that Snap<i>!</i> descriptions of processes, called procedures, can themselves be represented and manipulated as Snap<i>!</i> data.
-The importance of this is that there are powerful program-design techniques that rely on the ability to blur the traditional distinction between ''passive'' data and ''active'' processes.
+The importance of this is that there are powerful program-design techniques that rely on the ability to blur the traditional distinction between "passive" data and "active" processes.
 As we shall discover, Snap<i>!</i>'s flexibility in handling procedures as data makes it one of the most convenient languages in existence for exploring these techniques.
 The ability to represent procedures as data also makes Snap<i>!</i> an excellent language for writing programs that must manipulate other programs as data, such as the interpreters and compilers that support computer languages.
 Above and beyond these considerations, programming in Snap<i>!</i> is great fun.

 ## 1.1
 ## The Elements of Programming